danclough/danclough.github.io/content/posts/implementing-a-private-ca-for-home-use.md

 As a result, the largest and most easily exploitable gap you're bound to find in many home labs and small networks is unencrypted traffic.
 This of course allows for a variety of attack methods against locally-hosted services.

-{{< figure src="/images/2021/10/unencrypted.png" caption="A common private network pitfall - unencrypted traffic and implicit trust" >}}
+{{< figure src="/images/2021/10/unencrypted.png" position="center" caption="A common private network pitfall - unencrypted traffic and implicit trust" >}}

 Let's focus on the two most common attacks - sniffing, where a malicious entity with access to your network devices mirrors packets to their own system to inspect the contents; and Man-in-the-Middle (MitM), where the attacker actually intercepts a traffic flow and impersonates the service on the other end.

-{{< figure src="/images/2021/10/attacks.png" caption="Potential attack vectors - packet sniffing and Man-in-the-Middle" >}}
+{{< figure src="/images/2021/10/attacks.png" position="center" caption="Potential attack vectors - packet sniffing and Man-in-the-Middle" >}}

 These are two of the most common attacks around because they're easy to implement and difficult to detect.
 Fortunately, they are also the easiest to mitigate.
 First, enforce encryption on the traffic to prevent a sniffing attack; and second, have your services provide a signed certificate to prove that they are who they say they are.

-{{< figure src="/images/2021/10/encrypted.png" caption="The solution - protect traffic with HTTPS backed by a trusted certificate hierarchy" >}}
+{{< figure src="/images/2021/10/encrypted.png" position="center" caption="The solution - protect traffic with HTTPS backed by a trusted certificate hierarchy" >}}

 There are almost as many examples available on the web for enabling HTTPS on a web server as there are web servers themselves.
 Rather than rehash that process, this post will focus on setting up a **Public Key Infrastructure** (PKI) to facilitate issuing certificates to services on a local network and provide verification and revocation processes to maintain the integrity of your certificate hierarchy.